How to Create a Real Estate Purchase Agreement

 Buyer Contingencies

 For the financing contingency, you will be given options to select whether the buyer will receive financing for the property through a third-party lender, a mortgage assumption, seller financing, an all-cash transaction, or another form.
 This contingency states that the buyer must first obtain sufficient financing prior to closing.
+Loan approval from a financial institution is often required for this contingency to be satisfied.
 Thus, if the buyer is unable to obtain the necessary funds, the buyer will have the right to back out of the deal and receive a refund of the earnest money and any other deposits.

 “Third-party lender” means financing by a traditional lending institution.
 “Mortgage assumption” means that the buyer will assume the seller’s loan obligations by agreeing to pay for the outstanding loans on the property.
 “Seller financing” means that the seller and buyer will create a private loan agreement between themselves.
 “All cash” means the buyer will fund the transaction itself, without financing.
 Note here that the funds do not have to actually be in cash form, as electronic wire transfers are usually accepted.
 Select “Other” to describe a different type of financing.